gisquick/gisquick-doc/docs/installation/index.rst

 In both cases, for deploying virtual server or installation using Docker containers, Gisquick source code is required.
-The source code can be easily downloaded from GitHub reposirory using ``git`` command.
+The source code can be easily downloaded from GitHub repository using ``git`` command.

 .. _source-code: